RLealz/RLealz/README.md

 I'm a passionate developer and security enthusiast with a focus on **Web3** and **CyberSecurity**.
 My goal is to build secure, decentralized applications and contribute to a safer digital world.
 This GitHub profile is where I gather, publish, and display everything I create and find interesting in these fields.

-*   🌍 I'm based in Portugal.
+*   🌍 I'm based in [Your Location]
-*   🚀 I'm currently working on PoodleIT & ML/AI Space.
+*   🚀 I'm currently working on [Your Current Project or Interest]
-*   🤝 I'm open to collaborating on projects related to AI/ML, Red Team, LLM Security and Web3 Security.
+*   🤝 I'm open to collaborating on projects related to [Your Collaboration Interests, e.g., Offensive Security, dApps]
 *   💬 Ask me about anything, I am happy to help!

 🧰 Feel free to fork my repositories, clone them, and make them your own.
 After all, sharing is caring!